4 things you might not know about OCD

 ‘While some people do experience obsessions and compulsions about contamination, that was never my experience.
 For myself and a lot of people I know with OCD, obsessions focus on moral issues that challenge their identity and their values.
 They often aren't visible.
 While cleanliness can be a part of OCD, it's just the tip of the iceberg.’

-For just a few examples of the many obsessions and compulsions experienced by people with OCD, check out our article here.
+Find some examples of the obsessions and compulsions experienced by people with OCD.

 2. Language is important when talking about OCD